An easy-to-use massage gun that offers a wide variety of attachments and targets muscle pain that performed well in our testing.

 Massage guns make noise, which can range as high as 110 decibels.
 Some are noisier than others, and it’s best to avoid those models that are extremely noisy because they can ruin the relaxing experience of a massage.
 Look for a gun that features some type of noise-dampening technology to make sure that its operation is as quiet as possible.

-Massage guns vary in price based on number of speeds, battery life, noise level, and other features.
+Massage guns vary in price based on speeds, battery life, noise level, and other features.
 Most guns cost between $65 and $1,370.

 Turn a massage gun on before you touch it to your body.
 You could bruise yourself if you turn it on while it’s touching your skin.